Nbouchek/alcall/IMPLEMENTATION.md

 ## Phase 5: AI and Advanced Features (Weeks 29-36)

+> **All AI and advanced features in this phase MUST be highly tested and meet ALL requirements in README.md and IMPLEMENTATION.md.**

 ### 1. AI/ML Integration
 - [ ] **Natural Language Processing**
   - [ ] GPT-4 and Claude 3 integration